buildingbeautifuluis/buildingbeautifuluis.github.io/08-Chapter-8-Project-X-Rays.md

 Things to mention:

-In Chapter 2 I explore what I call the Master-Apprentice model of learning… Pinksy is doing this, too.
+In Chapter 2 I explore what I call the Master-Apprentice model of learning.
+Pinksy is doing this, too.
 I should highlight this.
 Something that I should also mention is Pinsky's generosity in crediting the designers whose work he rebuilt as an integral part of the process.

-Acknowledging the work of other – we are all building on the shoulders of giants – is an important part of our industry and it's to Pinsky's credit that he acknowledges those from who he's learned.
+Acknowledging the work of others – we are all building on the shoulders of giants – is an important part of our industry and it's to Pinsky's credit that he acknowledges those from who he's learned.

-Howard's work on creating tutorials.
-Also his focus on helping other, in particular through the Adobe XD Slack and Discord groups.
-Equally, mention his work on Dribbble and how he's undertaking his own Master-Apprentice exercises, analysing, deconstructing and reconstructing others’ work
+Pinsky's work on creating tutorials.
+Also his focus on helping others, in particular through the Adobe XD Slack and Discord groups.
+Equally, mention his work on Dribbble and how he's undertaking his own Master-Apprentice exercises, analysing, deconstructing and reconstructing others’ work.